 As one of the largest schools at our University, we offer a lively, friendly and supportive environment with research-led study and high-quality teaching.
 You will benefit will from the wide expertise of our research-active academics and their pioneering work on marine issues of national and global importance.

 We are proud that one third of students at the University of Essex are from outside of the UK.
-The University has a Women's Network to support female staff and students, and the School of Life Sciences has been awarded the Athena Swan Silver Award (2020) reflecting the work carried out by staff in our School to improve equality, including a mentorship scheme, support for postdoctoral research staff and financial help towards childcare costs for academics who wish to attend conferences.
+We also have a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award in October 2020, which reflects the work carried out by staff in our School to continue to improve equality, including a mentorship scheme, support for postdoctoral research staff, and financial help towards childcare costs for academics who wish to attend conferences.

 Our graduates go on to a range of careers.
 Some work with governmental and non-governmental environmental agencies, organisations, consultancies and voluntary organisations, or go on to conduct doctoral research.
 Many overseas students return to comparable posts in their home country.

-We work with the University's Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.
+We additionally work with our Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

 We will also consider a 2:2 degree in any subject with three modules from the below list: